Cherdonna Shinatra: DITCH

 Jody Kuehner (American, b.
 1979, Fort Collins, Colorado) is a 2017 Artist Trust Fellowship recipient, 2017 Henry Art Gallery Artist in Residence, 2017 CityArts Artist of the year, 2015 Stranger Genius Award winner, Velocity Dance Center’s 2014 Artist in Residence, and 2010 Spotlight Award winner.
 She was recently awarded funding by the New England Foundation for the Arts’ National Dance Project for one great, bright, brittle alltogetherness.
 Kuehner was Dayna Hanson’s Production Coordinator and Assistant Director 2010–2015 for various projects.
 She danced with Pat Graney company from 2007–2016 and also assisted Graney’s KTF Prison Project.
 As Cherdonna, she performs with the award-winning international sensations Kitten N’ Lou and is a member of The Atomic Bombshells.

-DONNA is a contemporary dance company led by Jody Kuehner, aka Cherdonna Shinatra, and includes dance artists Allison Burke, Jenna Eady, Carlin Kramer, Alyza DelPan-Monley, Julia Sloane, and Katie Wyeth, joined by company dramaturg Maggie Rogers, understudy Erin McCarthy, costume designer Danial Hellman, company manager Sara Jinks, and designer Greg Newcomb.
-Cherdonna, together with these six dance artists, will create experimental experiences around their collective queerness and femme-centric, professionally-trained contemporary dance bodies.
+DONNA is a contemporary dance company formed in 2018 and led by Jody Kuehner (aka Cherdonna Shinatra) featuring dance artists Allison Burke, Jenna Eady, Carlin Kramer, Alyza DelPan-Monley, Julia Sloane, and Katie Wyeth.
+They are joined by company dramaturg Maggie Rogers, rehearsal assistant Erin McCarthy, costume designers Danial Hellman and Jordan Christianson, graphic designer Greg Newcomb, sound designer Matt Starritt, and company manager Sara Jinks.